Swarthmoor Hall was built in 1652 as a country home set in beautiful grounds in 130 acres of farmland.

 She arranged for him to preach in St. Mary’s Church in Ulverston and at the Hall.

-For anyone interested in the birthplace Quakerism, Swarthmoor Hall is still a meeting house for Quakers.
+For anyone interested in the birthplace of Quakerism, Swarthmoor Hall is still today a meeting house for Quakers.

 It is open to the public and there are six historic rooms on view displaying a fine selection of 17-century furniture.